 Dr. Wayne Backes' RO1 grant entitled "Interactions among P450 system proteins and their distribution into endoplasmic reticulum micordomains" was renewed for NIH funding for four more years in March 2017.

-Dr. Eric Lazartigues is part of a multiple PI team, including Dr. Xiping Yue and Dr. Jason Gardner, who received a new R01 from NHLBI, entitled “Chronic nicotine inhalation increases susceptibility to cardiovascular and pulmonary diseases through inhibition of local compensatory mechanisms”
+Dr. Eric Lazartigues is part of a multiple PI team, including Dr. Xinping Yue and Dr. Jason Gardner, who received a new R01 from NHLBI, entitled “Chronic nicotine inhalation increases susceptibility to cardiovascular and pulmonary diseases through inhibition of local compensatory mechanisms”

 David Polhemus (Dr. Lefer's Lab) was selected in February 2017 by the editorial board of Circulation Research to be spotlighted as a early career trainee and will be interviewed about his research experience.